alphagov/monitoring-doc/documentation/prometheus-design-principles.md

 ### There should normally be a single alertmanager for an organization ###

-It seems that there should normally be a single alertmanager for an organization.
-The best reference I've found for this is from [Julius Volz's Prometheus Design and Philosophy talk (7:44)](https://youtu.be/QgJbxCWRZ1s?t=7m43s) which doesn't go into much detail as to *why* you'd do this.
+It seems that there should normally be a single alertmanager for an organization, rather than having separate alertmanagers with different configurations for each team or programme or division.
+The best reference I've found for this is from
+[Julius Volz's Prometheus Design and Philosophy talk (7:44)](https://youtu.be/QgJbxCWRZ1s?t=7m43s) which doesn't go into much detail as to *why* you'd do this.